 Flip over the keyboard so the keys are facing you.
 Yes, this keyboard has been used a lot

-Lift off the spacebar and the palm rests, to see a total of 6 more screws that need to be removed
+Lift off the spacebar and the palm rests, to see a total of 4 more screws that need to be removed (not 6, as mentioned previously.
+2 black screws under the spacebar do not need to be removed)

 The area under the spacebar